-Australia to ban recreational vaping, crackdown on black market
+Australia to ban recreational vaping, crack down on black market

 Recreational vaping will be banned in Australia, as part of a major government crackdown.

-Minimum quality standards will also be introduced, and the sale of vapes in retail settings prohibited.
+Minimum quality standards will also be introduced, and the sale of vapes restricted to pharmacies.

 Nicotine vapes already require a prescription in Australia, but the industry is poorly regulated and a black market is thriving.